 Mirror wording from the actual job description.
 If the job description of a cloud-based developer requires expertise in a specific set of tools, platforms or technologies, make sure that your resume has those keywords (without lying blatantly, goes without saying)

-Use acronyms and spelled out form of titles, professional organizations, certifications, and other jargon.
+Use acronyms and spelled out forms of titles, professional organizations, certifications, and other jargon.
 If you are proficient in search engine optimization, for instance, include the acronym SEO as well.
 You don’t know which keyword the ATS has been programmed to scan for.
 Using both allows you to cover all your bases.
-We’ve seen an ATS processing ‘MBA’, ‘Master in Business Administration’, ‘Masters in Business Administration’, ‘Master’s of Business Administration’ differently.
+We’ve seen an ATS processing ‘MBA’, ‘Master in Business Administration’, ‘Masters in Business Administration’, ‘Master's of Business Administration’ differently.
 Which is why we earlier stated that the JD is the Bible for your resume.
 Swear by it.

-You can repeat important keywords which are relevant to your profile multiple times while avoiding keyword stuffing just for the sake of it.
+You can repeat important keywords that are relevant to your profile multiple times while avoiding keyword stuffing just for the sake of it.
 Remember, your task is not to get past the ATS, it’s to get that high-profile job.
 Even if you’re shortlisted, it won’t matter if the HR sees your resume stuffed with keywords without a thought for coherence or comprehension.

 Use bullets rather than paragraphs to describe your work.
 Try to make sure that a point does not exceed a line - in case it does, you can split it into multiple points or sub-points.
 The idea behind the same is simple: when you’re forced to write your accomplishments in a single line, you automatically weed out all the fluff.
 There’s no other way to ensure the same than to maintain the cause-effect relation in every point as per the ARPA formula we highlighted earlier.